computational-rarity-team/batch-api-retrieval/README.md

 The output can be downloaded as a CSV or viewed on the page.

+# current ISSUES

+- Discogs API a bit confusing
+- Musicbrainz even more so
+- how to show each release in a batch as a dynamic page
+  - figure out system for users to confirm matches
+  - figure out system for users to perform searches

 ## appendix

 ### Musicbrainz API with musicbrainzngs